armandofox/rspec-backtrace/README.md

 I'm on Mac OS 10.5.8 using Ruby 1.9.3-p429 via `rvm`.

+I found this bug with RSpec 2.14.0, but I have confirmed it is present in 2.99 as well.

 I have no `~/.rspec` or `~/.autotest` file, or any environment variables controlling them;
 my only RSpec options are being set by the `.rspec` file here.